cyberbotics/webots-doc/reference/distancesensor.md

 value computed by the simulator is divided by the reflection factor before the lookup table is used to compute the output value.

+> **note**: Unlike other distance sensor rays, "infra-red" rays can detect solid parts of the robot itself.
+It is thus important to ensure that no solid geometries interpose between the sensor and the area to inspect.

 ### Sonar Sensors

 In the case of a "sonar" sensor, the return value will be the last value entered